-Assessment task Length Weight Mark Due date and time Assessment 1: Continuous Assessment 10 mins x 5 = 50 mins 20 100 End of each week, as indicated in schedule
+Assessment task Length Weight Mark Due date and time Assessment 1: Continuous Assessment (Weekly Quizzes) 10 mins x 5 = 50 mins 20 100 End of each week, as indicated in schedule

 Online quizzes at the end of each week are based on the related learning activities and aim to encourage you to self-manage your mastery of the CLOs.
 These assessments usually include multiple choice questions (MCQs).
 The five best quiz marks contribute to the final course mark.
+As there are more quizzes than required for the assessment task, there is no supplementary assessment.

-You will receive weekly automated and individualised at the end of the assessment period.
+You will receive weekly automated and individualised feedback at the end of the assessment period.

-Assessment 2: 40 mins 20 100 29 March 2022

-Mid-term Assessment Integrated Practical @5pm
+Assessment 2: 60 mins 20 100 3 April 2022 @1pm Mid-term Integrated Practical Assessment

-Assessinent

-The integrated assessment focusses on assessing your mastery of the practical content and skills in the first 6 weeks of the course.
+The integrated assessment focusses on assessing your mastery of the practical content and skills in the first 7 weeks of the course.
 This assessment includes identifying structures on specimens and medical images as well as relating practical concepts to theoretical and clinical contexts.